VontaJamal/the-monarch-system/README.md

-# ⚔️ Shadowgate — Solo Leveling Quest Engine for Agent Monarchs
+# ⚔️ Shadowgate — Solo Leveling Quest Engine

 A gamified productivity and accountability system inspired by Solo Leveling, built for agentic orchestration mastery.
 Shadowgate delivers daily quests, tracks XP, enforces punishments, and forces public output — because becoming an expert happens in the public eye or not at all.